-Several of the popular text books at the moment use ER or UML, or both, for teaching database modeling.
-Therefore if a student picks up a text book they could be faced with either; one of the many ER and EER variations, UML, UML and a variation of ER covered separately, or UML and ER merged together.
-The authors would recommend the point of view taken by Blaha [15] who advocates the use of a UML class diagram but without the object-oriented jargon.
-Blaha continues to say that he then uses UML for the conceptual stage.
+We find this approach refreshing.
+We can throw out all the OO side of it and use UML as an Abstract model.
+Blaha continues to say that he uses UML for the conceptual stage and then moves on to IDEFIX notation for a logical stage with more detail.
+"The UML is good for abstract modelling and not for database design.
+IDEFIX is good for database design and not for abstract modelling.
+Both notations are useful, but each has its place."
 However we have highlighted two aspects in this paper which can cause problems for students when trying to produce a conceptual model with UML.
-Firstly, how to represent a weak entity type structure in UML and secondly where to put the constraints.
+Firstly how to represent a weak entity type structure in UML and secondly where to put the constraints.
 Also a UML class diagram is not as clear as an ER diagram at the Requirements Analysis stage when discussion takes place with end users.

-5 CONCLUSION
+5. CONCLUSION

-In order to conclude whether UML class diagrams can be used for the purposes of database design and if there is any possibility to substitute them in place of ERDs, we need to think of the issues identified earlier on.
-We also need to consider the levels of abstraction that both modeling techniques provide along with the way these techniques are used and the professionals who use them.
+In order to conclude whether UML class diagrams can be used for the purposes of database design and if there is any possibility to substitute them in place of ERDs, we need to think of the issues identified earlier on in this chapter.
+We also need to consider the levels of abstraction that both modelling techniques provide along with the way these techniques are used and the professionals who use them.

-UML Class Diagrams not only depict entities with their attributes, they also have the power to depict the domains these attributes belong to along with the relationships and other participation constraints, which is helpful when designing physical level schemas.
-Class Diagrams can also be used to show behavior, in the case of databases, this feature can be used to show low level details about the stored procedures and functions that would have access to the entities or perform operations like insert, update and delete etc. This means a level of detail which is normally necessary at the physical level of database design.
+UML Class Diagrams not only depict entities with their attributes, they also have the power to depict the domains these attributes belong to along with the relationships and other participation constraints, which is quite helpful when designing physical level schemas.
+Class Diagrams can also be used to show the behaviours, in case of databases, this feature can be used to show low level details about the stored procedures and functions that would have access to the entities or perform operations like insert, update and delete etc. All of this means a great level of detail which is normally necessary at physical level of database design.
 Therefore we could argue that the UML class diagram is more of a logical model (that is implementation specific).
-ERDs on the other hand, are at a conceptual level of database design and at a higher level of abstraction dealing only with the main items and their relationships.
-Also, the ER model maps well to a relational database and the mapping procedures are well established.
+ERDs on the other hand, are at a conceptual level of database design and at a higher level of abstraction dealing with the main items and their relationships and not with implementation specific detail.

 We need to bear in mind that primary purpose for UML Class diagrams is to depict Classes and their associations in Object Oriented paradigm.
 The concepts of OO classes differ from that of entities, in ERD, in that classes may have member properties and may also have behaviours.
 They also have the concepts of making their members private and public.
 UML Class diagrams are more of a programmer's tool than a database administrator's tool.
-Programs and database have different structures and have differences in terms of how things work internally in programs and databases, especially relational databases
+Programs and database have different structures and have differences in how things work internally in programs and databases, especially relational databases

-As regards to a weak entity it is difficult to choose an appropriate representation on a UML class diagram.
+As regards a weak entity it is difficult to choose an appropriate representation on a UML class diagram.
 Weak entities can differ; Byrne and Garvey [11] illustrate different types.
 Generally speaking weak entities can either just link to one parent entity (as in the Student/Next-of-Kin example) or be in a chain (as in the Module, Component, and Element example).
-Sometimes a UML qualified association is appropriate to represent a single weak entity with a parent entity and sometimes aggregation could be used.
+Sometimes a qualified association is appropriate to represent a single weak entity with a parent entity and sometimes aggregation could be used.
 (However we would argue that the UML qualified association concept is overly complicated anyway.)
 Aggregation can represent a chain of weak entities where the type of relationship is a "part making up a whole" type of relationship.